ibrahimisber97/JS-Basic-Projects/website/readme.txt

-An example of a site that has dark mode and a preloader
+Example of a site with a photo effect, dark mode, and preloader